byui-cse/cse212-csharp/docs/lesson07/prepare.md

     * The dynamic array has good performance at the end.
     * The linked list has good performance at the beginning and the end.

 Thinking back about stacks and queues, the stack did the push and pop operations from the end.
-Therefore, a stack can use either a dynamic array or linked list (a Python **`list`** or a Python **`deque`**) equally well.
-However, since a queue did the enqueue and dequeue operations from the end and the front, a queue should always be implemented with a linked list (a Python **`deque`**).
+Therefore, a stack can use either a dynamic array or linked list equally well.
+However, since a queue did the enqueue and dequeue operations from the end and the front, a queue should always be implemented with a linked list.
 This strong statement only applies when the size of the data is "large" (recall discussions earlier about big O).
 If we only have a small number of items in my queue, then both a dynamic array and linked list will run fast enough.

 ---
 ## Key Terms